 Email 1: Educate subscribers

-Teach your email list something, either about your product specifically, or something relevant to your product or audience.
-For example, take Leesa Sleep, one of the previous winners of the Shopify Build a Business competition.
-Instead of emailing subscribers with information about mattresses, they could teach people about:
+Teach your email list something, either about your product specifically or something relevant to your product or audience.
+For example, take Huel.
+Instead of emailing subscribers with information about meal supplements, it could teach people about:

-- Spotify playlists that are perfect for sleeping.
+- Spotify playlists that are perfect for working out

 For almost any product, there’s an endless list of topics to write about.
 Here’s the thought process:

-- We sell mattresses, so we can write about mattresses.
+- We sell supplements, so we can write about nutrition.

-- Mattresses are for sleeping, so we can write about sleep.
+- Nutrition is for keeping the body healthy, so we can write about health and wellness.

-- Sleep is related to early risers, so we can write about early risers.
+- Health and wellness are related to fitness, so we can write about good fitness routines.

-- Our mattresses help people sleep better, so we can explain the science of sleep.
+- Our supplements help people get nutrients they need, so we can explain the science of balanced nutrition.

 The concept is to take one idea and see what it leads to.
-All of the topics above would be interesting to a potential customer for Leesa Sleep, and a way for the business to stay top-of-mind without the need to rely on promotions.
+All of the topics above would be interesting to a potential customer for Huel and a way for the business to stay top of mind without the need to rely on promotions.

 You use the welcome email as the first introduction to your brand.
 Your email nurture series is where you can expand on your brand story.

-Craft an email or series of emails that tell the story of your brand and why you’re different.
+Craft an email or series of emails that tell the story of your brand and why it’s different.
 Tie your brand to a bigger purpose if you can.

 Maybe a customer used your fitness products to lose 50 pounds, or you could share what originally inspired you to start your company.
 Whatever the story is about, it should be both interesting and relevant to your brand.